About the Test

 - No intense exercise on the day of the test.

 - No LARGE meals within two hours before the test.
 However, you may drink clear liquids (like water or apple juice) and eat a SMALL snack (fruit or granola bar) up to one hour before the test.
 It is recommended that you DO NOT go longer than six hours without eating.

-- Avoid caffeinated products like coffee, tea and cola drinks; chocolate; added sugar; over-the-counter cold/sinus medicine, alcoholic drinks; and smoking for 24 hours before the test.
+- Avoid caffeinated products like coffee, tea and cola drinks; chocolate; added sugar; over-the-counter cold / sinus and allergy medicine, alcoholic drinks; and smoking for 24 hours before the test.

 For optimal testing, it is recommended that certain medications NOT be taken prior to the test for the time periods indicated (However, if you have concerns about not taking these medications, please contact your doctor).